ottoetc/blog-api/README.md

 This repo contains two separate programs.
 A Node backend built with Express and PostgreSQL that provides a RESTful blog API.
 And a front end blogging web application built with the Ember.js framework.

-## Todo
-* Add date and time to each blog post.
-* Add sorting by post date.
-* Implement testing.
-* Implement Users and user auth.
-* Add markdown support to blog app.
-* Make the Express backend strictly conform with the JSON API standard.

 ## Setup/Installation Requirements

 * Both apps require Node/npm to run.
 PostgreSQL is required for the backend.
 Bower is required to build the front end (`npm install -g bower`)